Unmute the Patch Tokens: Rethinking Probing in Multi-Label Audio Classification: Related Work

 \textbf{Positioning of this work.} Prototype layers originated in vision for interpretability~\citep{chen2019looks,lookslike2} and were adapted to bioacoustics~\citep{heinrich2025audioprotopnet}.
-Closest to our setting, \citet{rauch2025canmasked} apply prototypical probing over spectrogram tokens for a domain-specific MAE in bird sound classification, well aligned with multi-label audio where evidence is sparse and distributed over time-frequency.
-We extend this line of research with a binarized \gls*{ste} variant that constrains prototypes to the hypercube, yielding strong compression and margin-like regularization.
-It remains competitive in our benchmark, consistent with prior successes of discrete parameterizations in CNNs \citep{courbariaux2015_binarytrain,hubara2016_binarizednn}.
-Beyond prototypes, we adapt recent attentive pooling methods to audio probing and deliver the first extensive multi-label probing study across audio SSL encoders, demonstrating the advantage of learned pooling, mirroring trends observed in vision~\citep{psomas2025attentionplease,darcet2025_capi}.
+Closest to our setting, \citet{rauch2025canmasked} apply prototypical probing over spectrogram tokens for a domain-specific MAE in bird sound classification.
+We extend this line of research with a binarized \gls*{ste} variant that constrains prototypes to the hypercube, yielding strong compression and margin-like regularization. {Additionally, our work introduces two key architectural simplifications.
+First, we decouple prototypes from classes, allowing class-agnostic features to emerge automatically via the final linear layer.
+Second, we find that the supervised learning signal is sufficient for prototype diversity in this context, eliminating the need for an explicit orthogonality loss term~\citep{rauch2025canmasked}.
+Our variant of these simplified prototypes remains highly competitive while offering a 32x memory reduction, consistent with successes of discrete parameterizations~\citep{courbariaux2015_binarytrain,hubara2016_binarizednn}.
+Beyond these method-level contributions, our work establishes prototypical probing as a general evaluation paradigm for the audio SSL field and delivers the first extensive probing benchmark.
+This study adapts recent attentive methods from vision to serve as strong baselines and ultimately reveals a clear hierarchy.
+While learned pooling is broadly advantageous, mirroring trends in vision~\citep{psomas2025attentionplease,darcet2025_capi}, prototypical methods consistently set the \gls*{sota} results for probing in audio SSL, providing a competitive alternative to fine-tuning.}